rsdoiel/antenna/columns.md

 | awk '{print $2}' \
 | bin/asncounter --no-prefixes 2&gt;/dev/null \
 | awk '/^[0-9]/ &amp;&amp; $1&gt;1000 { print $3 }' \
-| xargs bin/asn-networks \
+| ifne xargs bin/asn-networks \
 | ifne xargs echo fail2ban-client set butlerian-jihad banip
 </code></pre>

-<p>I use <code>ifne</code> to prevent the execution of the last command if there is no output.
+<p>I use <code>ifne</code> to prevent the execution of the command if there is no input.
 Thanks, <a class="account" href="https://tilde.zone/@acdw" title="@acdw@tilde.zone">@acdw</a>!</p>

 <h2 id="summary">Summary</h2>

 <p><code>/etc/cron.daily/butlerian-jihad</code> runs every hour and checks if there have been any abusive autonomous systems in the last two hours.
-If so, they are banned.</p>
+If so, they are banned.
+Note how I&rsquo;ve added my home IPv4 and IPv6 because I use my site a lot. 😅</p>

 <pre><code>#!/bin/sh
-bin/2h-access-log !^social !178.209.50.237 \
+bin/2h-access-log !^social !178.209.50.237 !MY-HOME-IPV4 !MY-HOME-IPV6 \
 | awk '{print $2}' \
 | bin/asncounter --no-prefixes 2&gt;/dev/null \
 | awk '/^[0-9]/ &amp;&amp; $1&gt;1000 { print $3 }' \
-| xargs bin/asn-networks \
+| ifne xargs bin/asn-networks \
-| ifne xargs echo fail2ban-client set butlerian-jihad banip
+| ifne xargs fail2ban-client set butlerian-jihad banip \
+&gt; /dev/null
 </code></pre>

+<p>This drops the output (the number of new bans) because otherwise the cron job mails that number to me.</p>

 <p><a href="/admin/2h-access-log">2h-access-log</a> prints the last two hours worth of log lines from <code>/var/log/apache2/access.log</code> (and <code>access.log.1</code> if necessary).</p>

 <p>The <code>!^social</code> argument ensures that connecting to my fedi server doesn&rsquo;t trigger the ban hammer.</p>

 <p>The <code>!178.209.50.237</code> argument ensures that I don&rsquo;t ban the server itself as it monitors stuff and as I test things on the server.
-I might have to add my home IP numbers.
-We&rsquo;ll see!</p>
+I also had to add my home IP numbers!</p>

 <p><a href="https://gitlab.com/anarcat/asncounter/">asncounter</a> finds the autonomous system numbers for all the IP numbers in the web server log file and prints a report.</p>